-Visiting the Galapagos is time well spent.
-In our previous Galapagos blogs we talked about island hopping, local animals, beach hotels, local food and people.
-To finish off this blog series, here are three of our favourite activities.
+Here are some final stories about our time well spent in the Galapagos.
+In our previous Galapagos posts we talked about island hopping, local animals, beach hotels, local food and people.
+To finish off this series of posts, here are three of our favourite activities.

 100_2962It is disconcerting to be intentionally in the water looking for sharks, and this was a good first day introduction to the Galapagos Islands.
 On this dive on Santa Cruz, Cathy and I also saw sea turtles, sea iguanas, rays and lots of tropical fish.
 And the sharks just brushed our legs.